-Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Berlin is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Berlin who work in office and administrative support (17.23%), sales jobs (11.80%), and management occupations (8.65%).
+Berlin is a decidedly white-collar town, with fully 85.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Berlin is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Berlin who work in office and administrative support (14.82%), management occupations (12.74%), and sales jobs (10.65%).

 Also of interest is that Berlin has more people living here who work in computers and math than 95% of the places in the US.